Jumping jack (toy)

 The jumping jack is a jointed, flat wooden figure, a cross between a puppet and a paper doll that is considered a mechanical toy.
-The figure's joints are connected to a pull string that causes the arms and legs move up and down when the string is pulled and released.
+The figure's joints are connected to a pull string that causes the arms and legs to move up and down when the string is pulled and released.
 Jumping jacks were popular in many contemporary countries including England, France, and Germany, but similar mechanical toys date back to the Ancient Egyptians.

 History

 Although the jumping jack is popularly thought of as a European toy, such mechanical toys have a long history that dates back to Ancient Egyptian toy figures with movable limbs.
 Among the earliest-known examples are ivory dancing figures, made to spin by pulling their strings that were among artifacts found at the archaeological site, El-Lisht.

 Pantin

 In France jumping jacks were especially popular and generally known as “pantins”.
 In the mid-1700s, “pantins” were popular among the French nobility, and versions were sold that satirized famous figures of the time.
 Edmond Barbier wrote in 1747 that "one cannot go into any house without finding a pantin hanging by the mantelpiece".